fenio/rm-rf/README.md

 ### Merge mode

+> **Note:** The disk merging feature is somewhat hackish - it relies on undocumented details of GitHub runner disk layout that could change without notice.
+It works today, but use at your own risk.

 1. Removes bloat (as above)
 2. Disables swap and unmounts `/mnt`
 3. Creates a loopback file from freed space on root (~80% of available)